DenialAdams/libstx/README.md

 libstx implements two basic data structures, the stx and the spx.
 The spx structure is designed to contain mutable and resizable strings, while the spx structure contains only a pointer of a string and it's length.

-## Why use libstx
-libstx is a fairly standard string implementation when compared to most other C string libraries, however there are a few special properties it was created with in mind that separates it from the rest.

-#### #0.
-Memory and allocation
-Memory management is completely manual.
-For example, before appending to a stx, there must be enough memory allocated to the stx in the first place or else undefined behavior will occur.

-This is an advantage in the sense that ultimate control of memory is given to the programmer, just as in traditional C, and because of that memory doesn't need to be over-allocated or allocated at the wrong time.
-Also, since reallocations can be more directly controlled, the lifetimes of references to a stx can be more tightly controlled.

-However this is a disadvantage as it makes buffer overruns easier to accidentally implement, and as usual manual memory management is just as manual as it's always been.

-#### #1.
-Function composition
-Almost every function defined by libstx can be composed with every other function defined in the library.
-What this means is that most function's return value can be used as a parameter in another function of the library.
-This feature is true for all functions so long as they don't modify the stx memory buffer with functions such as _malloc_() or _realloc_().

 ## Compatibility
 libstx is compatible with the C99 standard and onwards.
 C11 _Generic macros are